 Row Level Security

-Policies are PostgreSQL's rule engine.
-They are incredibly powerful and flexible, allowing you to write complex SQL rules which fit your unique business needs.
+You can use RLS to create Policies that are incredibly powerful and flexible, allowing you to write complex SQL rules which fit your unique business needs.

 WHERE clause to every query.
 For example a policy like this ...

 _10create policy "Individuals can view their own todos."_10on todos for select_10using ( auth.uid() = user_id );

 .. would translate to this whenever a user tries to select from the todos table:

 _10select *_10from todos_10where auth.uid() = todos.user_id; -- Policy is implicitly added.

 Supabase Auth maps every request to one of the roles:

 anon: an anonymous request (the user is not logged in)